nikogura/redisproxy/README.md

 # Time to Completion

+This took longer than would be ideal, but it forced me to dig deeper into some Go constructs than I've been before.
+The first time is always slow.

 * The cache itself and it's attendant fixtures and tests took about 3 hours.

-* The http server, which I knew about, but hadn't messed with before, took another 30 - 45 minutes.
+* The http server, which I knew about, but hadn't messed with before, took another hour or so.
+Refactoring it to be able to use it in in-code integration tests took another hour.
+It wasn't purely necessary, but I'm happier with the result.

 * The dockerfile and docker compose stuff was maybe 30 minutes.